top of page

 1. Who we are

-We are a "data controller" for the purposes of the Data Protection Act 2018 and the EU General Data Protection Regulation 2016/679.
+We are a "data controller" for the purposes of the Data Protection Act 2018 and the UK General Data Protection Regulation.
 This means that we are responsible for, and control the processing of, your personal information.
 We are committed to protecting your personal information and making every effort to ensure that your personal information is processed in a fair, open and transparent manner.

 This Policy explains how we use your personal data.
-At present we only process your information for core administration, publicity, accounts and record keeping purposes but this may be changed from time to time.
 If we make any significant changes we will advertise this on our website.
-Do please check this Policy each time you consider giving your personal information to us.

 2. How we collect information about you